MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 ### Project Navigation

-When opening a `.storyboard` file for editing in Xcode, Visual Studio for Mac creates a *Xcode Project File* in the background to communicate changes between itself and Xcode.
+When opening a **.storyboard** file for editing in Xcode, Visual Studio for Mac creates a *Xcode Project File* in the background to communicate changes between itself and Xcode.
 Later, when the developer switches back to Visual Studio for Mac from Xcode, any changes made to this project are synchronized with the Xamarin.Mac project by Visual Studio for Mac.

-The **Project Navigation** section allows the developer to navigate between all of the files that make up this _shim_ Xcode Project.
+The **Project Navigation** section allows the developer to navigate between all of the files that make up this _shim_ Xcode project.
 Typically, they will only be interested in the `.storyboard` files in this list such as `Main.storyboard`.

 ### Interface Hierarchy